-12 Hereford is located on the SE corner of Beacon and Hereford, with 426 Beacon to the north, across Beacon, 14 Hereford to the south, across Alley 415, 431 Beacon to the east, and 435 Beacon to the west, across Hereford.
+12 Hereford is located on the SE corner of Beacon and Hereford, with 428 Beacon, a vacant lot, to the north, across Beacon, 14 Hereford to the south, across Alley 415, 431 Beacon to the east, and 435 Beacon to the west, across Hereford.

 12 Hereford was built ca. 1869 as 433 Beacon, one of eight contiguous houses (419-421-423-425-427-429-431-433 Beacon).
 The houses were designed as four matching symmetrical pairs (419-421 Beacon, 423-425 Beacon, and 427-429 Beacon, and 431-433 Beacon).
 433 Beacon was remodeled in about 1897 and the entrance moved to 12 Hereford.